tamberg/fhnw-idb/introduction/raspberry/blink/README.md

   $ journalctl -f -u blink.service
   ```

-**Option 2 (for experts)**
+**Option 3 (for experts)**

+Use `systemctl` to start an executable, generate from the python application.

-The Python application and all its dependencies can be bundled into a single package/executable using the python tool [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/index.html#).
+The python app and all its dependencies can be bundled into a single package/executable using the python tool [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/index.html#).

 1. Start installing `pyinstaller` **on the Pi** with: